 GIS data comes in two main flavors: vector data and raster data.

-Vector data is data in which the geospatial information comes in the form of geometric shapes – points, lines, or polygons.
+Vector data is data where the geospatial information comes in the form of geometric shapes – points, lines, or polygons – associated with each observation in a dataset.
 Vector data is extremely common when data is about specific locations like stores, customers, etc. (points); about roads, rivers, or routes (lines); or administrative boundaries like media markets, or political boundaries (polygons).

 For example, one common form of GIS data you may come across may consist of information on the demographic characteristics of different countries (income, population, growth rate, etc.).
 Like most tabular data you work with, you could open up this data in an Excel spreadsheet and see that each row is a different neighborhood, and each column is another variable.

 In addition to this tabular data, however, a GIS data set will also include geographic information about each row in the data set – for example the borders of each country.

 In fact, because vector data can be thought of as a tabular data set + geographic data for each row means that and Python we can represent it as a regular pandas DataFrame with an extra column that stores the geographic information for each row.
 This allows us to do all the things were used to doing with pandas (subsetting based on column values, merging, sampling, etc.), plus do manipulations based on the spatial relationships implied by this geographic data!